 The is a vital component of the teacher education unit as it reviews and approves all courses and programs in teacher education.
 The council is appointed by the Dean of Education and includes representatives from faculty engaged in the preparation of teachers, P-12 school representatives, and candidates.

-The College of Education is accredited by the National Council for Accreditation of Teacher Education.
-The U.S. Department of Education and Council for Higher Education Accreditation recognize NCATE as a professional accrediting body for teacher preparation.
+The College of Education is accredited by the Council for the Accreditation of Educator Preparation.
+The U.S. Department of Education and Council for Higher Education Accreditation recognize CAEP as a professional accrediting body for teacher preparation.